Real-Dev-Squad/discord-slash-commands/CONTRIBUTING.md

 Now, go to [Discord Developer Portal](https://discord.com/developers/applications) > `Bot` > `under the heading of Privileged Gateway Intents ,turn on server member intent`

 To check this, try running '/verify' command in your discord

+If you want to add discordId to your user data then run (website-my)[https://github.com/Real-Dev-Squad/website-my] along with it to access the link after `/verify` command

 (Note:`if it doesn't run , try running the command almost three to four times.`)